I Want To...

 Step therapy involves prescribing a safe, clinically effective, and cost-effective medication as the first step in treating a medical condition.
 The preferred medication is often a generic medication that offers the best overall value in terms of safety, effectiveness and cost.
 Non-preferred drugs are only prescribed if the preferred medication is ineffective or poorly tolerated.

-Drugs subject to step therapy will be approved for first-time users only after they have tried one of the preferred agents on the DoD Uniform Formulary (e.g., currently a beneficiary must try metformin or a Sulfunylurea before the step therapy requirements are met for Janumet).
+Drugs subject to step therapy will be approved for first-time users only after they have tried one of the preferred agents on the DoD Uniform Formulary.

-Note: If you filled a prescription for a step-therapy drug within 180 days prior to the implementation of step therapy, you will not be affected by step-therapy requirements and will not be required to switch medications.
+Note: A member who has filled a prescription for a step-therapy drug within 180 days prior to the implementation of step therapy, will not be affected by step-therapy requirements and will not be required to switch medications.
+Please note that the coverage terms of this prescription benefit are subject to change